gojimmypi/gojimmypi.github.io/_posts/2022-04-23-git-tangle-replace-branch.md

 Once again, SO to the rescue: [How to replace master branch in Git, entirely, from another branch](https://stackoverflow.com/questions/2862590/how-to-replace-master-branch-in-git-entirely-from-another-branch) - the second answer, using `git branch -m`, but checking out the upstream master:

-*DANGER*: This completely wipes out the master branch and doed a forced push.
+*DANGER*: This completely wipes out the master branch and does a forced push.
 Use with caution!

 MAKE A BACKUP BEFORE PROCEEDING